berkeleybop/berkeleybop.github.io/best_practice.md

       - map to biolink
 - Versioning
    - Semantic Versioning (semver) by default
+       - software MUST use semver
+       - schemas SHOULD use semver, but OBO-style may sometimes be appropriate
-   - ISO-8601 OBO style for ontologies
+   - ISO-8601 OBO style for OBO ontologies
    - use GitHub releases for versioning as appropriate
+       - always use the autofill feature to make release notes and to name releases
+       - for software follow the group github-action best practice to auto-release to pypi
    - release versions to appropriate repository/archive
 - Compression
    - use `.gz` instead of `.zip`
    - if compressing multiple files in an archive, use `.tar.gz`, not `.zip`
-   - Rememeber compressed files are not diffable in gif
+   - Rememeber compressed files are not diffable in git
    - For very large files consider distributing gz files via S3 rather than in GitHub
+       - remember: if a repo has 10 x 50m files that change every release, the repo will be 10g in size in 20 releases
 - Text
    - markdown by default
       - frontmatter metadata where appropriate
       - track in version control
+   - use .rst for sphinx sites where autodoc features are needed
 - APIs
    - RESTfulness
       - true REST may be too high a barrier
       - RPC-style (i.e. swagger/openAPI) may be fine
    - All web APIs should have OpenAPI exploration interface
    - derive OpenAPI from Python code
-      - flask or fastapi
+      - fastapi > flask >>> others
    - Must have Docker container
-   - Use grlc to make APIs from sparql endpoints
+   - Use grlc or sparqlfun to make APIs from sparql endpoints

 - CURIEs and IRIs
    - Read [McMurry et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5490878/pdf/pbio.2001414.pdf)
    - always use CURIEs for IDs
-   - always use registered prefixes
+   - always use prefixes registered in bioregistry.io
    - understand at a broad level the different registries:
        - http://identifiers.org
        - http://n2t.net -- synced(?) with identifiers.org but broader context